Review of Level Airlines

 Final points to consider in your decision:

 1. The cost of your flight can vary significantly based on the day of your departure.
-There are many options that changed by $200 or more booking within a single day of each other.
+Many options change by $200 or more when booking within a single day of each other.

 You will benefit most from a Level Flight if your travel dates are flexible.